How to Test Alternator by Disconnecting Battery?

 You can test your alternator in 3 easy steps by using a voltmeter-

-- Get a multimeter (Our pick: AstroAI Digital Multimeter) and turn on the car while keeping all the accessories off.
+- Get a multimeter (Our choice: AstroAI Digital Multimeter) and turn on the car while keeping all the accessories off.

-- Get reading in between the battery terminals by using the voltmeter.
+- Get reading in between the battery terminals (Our choice: Installgear Battery Terminal) by using the voltmeter.

 - Turn on all the vehicle accessories.
 Get another reading in the same way.